JPG vs PNG: The Ultimate Guide to Choosing the Right Image Format

 Why are PNG files larger than JPG files?

-PNG uses lossless compression, which preserves all image data, while JPG uses lossy compression that reduces file size by discarding some data.
+PNG uses lossless compression, which preserves all image data, while JPG uses lossy compression which reduces file size by discarding some data.